briansmith/ring/crypto/fipsmodule/FIPS.md

-# FIPS 140-2
+# FIPS 140-3

 BoringSSL as a whole is not FIPS validated.
 However, there is a core library (called BoringCrypto) that has been FIPS validated.
 This document contains some notes about the design of the FIPS module and some documentation on performing FIPS-related tasks.
-This is not a substitute for reading the offical Security Policy.
+This is not a substitute for reading the official Security Policy.

 Please note that we cannot answer questions about FIPS, nor about using BoringSSL in a FIPS-compliant manner.
 Please consult with an [accredited CMVP lab](http://csrc.nist.gov/groups/STM/testing_labs/) on these subjects.